 Cabinet saws are often used by medium-sized workshops and furniture makers for producing high-quality items.

 The heaviest saws on our comprehensive list are manufactured with full cast iron tables mounted on solid metal bases, with high-power motors and accurate rip fences which allow for cutting full sheet materials down to size with ease.
-Saws like the Sedgewick TA315 weigh 2362lbs (1072kg) and more.
+12″ Saws from SIP like this 01446 12” All Cast Iron unit or the Sedgewick TA315 weigh 2362lbs (1072kg) and more.

 The last type of table saw are full panel saws, they are the largest and heaviest machines on the market with high-quality parts for industrial use these large machines often weigh over 2000lbs (907kg), the range of saws from Felder for example have digital readouts for high accuracy and full sliding tables to allow for full sheet materials to be cut down to size easily